How do you make caviar?

 Here is a fun video of Gordon Ramsay visiting a caviar farm in Spain, showing the process from farm to table: https://www.youtube.com/watch?v=88aDJFdUjH4

-Unlike the classic method of harvesting fish roe, the humane method completes caviar extractions without killing fish.
-Known as "no-kill", or "cruelty" free caviar, this method usually uses hormone therapy combined with milking techniques and/or simple surgery to get stabilized eggs without harming the fish.
+Unlike the classic method of harvesting fish roe, the newer and less-common method completes caviar extractions through "no-kill", or "cruelty" free caviar, this method usually uses hormone therapy combined with milking techniques and/or C-section-like surgery to get stabilized eggs without harming the fish.

 Harvesting caviar without killing fish is not an easy process.
 Due to the network of cells which stabilize a fish's egg, all unfertilized mature eggs are inedible as soon as they leave the mother and enter the water, and are impossible to collect after they have been fertilized.
 That is the reason that immature eggs are traditionally cut from the fish before they have a chance to be delivered.